Abraham and Bassja Datnowsky

 Abraham and Bassja Datnowsky, with Eva (Liska), Bertha, Israel and Ronya.
 Windau, 1898

-It's not clear what was the profession of Abraham Datnowsky.
-According to Alex Mallat, he was a furniture manufacturer, while according to Michael Rosenberg, he was "some kind of merchant".
+It's not clear what the profession of Abraham Datnowsky was.
+According to Alex Mallat, he was a furniture manufacturer; According to Michael Rosenberg, however, he was "some kind of merchant".

-The only official record of his profession is found in his daughter Ronya's birth certificate, where he is listed as "Kommissioner" - probably a modern mistranslation for "Kommissionär", meanting "Commission Merchant", that is "a person who buys or sells goods for others on a commission basis."
+The only official record of his profession is found in his daughter Ronya's birth certificate, where he is listed as "Kommissioner" - or "Commissionaire", a "Commission Agent", that is "a person who buys or sells goods for others on a commission basis."

 Possibly confirming this, the 1892 Libau Address Book lists under "Commission Business" the company of Rabinovitz & Co.
-Also, in the list of companies ("Firmen"), Rabinowitz & co is listed for "Commission und Bank Gesch" - "Commission and banking business."
-Because there are no businesses listed under Datnowski in this list, it's possible that Abrahan may have worked for a company belonguing to his wife's family.
+Also, in the list of companies ("Firmen"), Rabinowitz & Co. is listed for "Commission und Bank Gesch" - "Commission and banking business."
+It is thus possible that Abraham may have worked for a company that belonged to his wife's family.

 The family must have been sufficiently well-to-do to send their daughter Bertha to study at the University of Bern, Switzerland, between 1903 and 1905.

-They had house help, although this was apparently the norm for middle-class Jewish families then in Latvia in the late 19th/early 20th century.
+They reportedly had house help, although this was the norm for middle-class Jewish families in Latvia at the time.

 Windau

 Early studio photos of the Datnowsky family, including an early portrait of Abraham, were taken in Libau.
-Later portraits were taken in Windau (now Ventspils, Latvia), in 1898 and 1900, suggesting that the Datnowsky family may have moved to Windau in the late 1890's.
+Later pitctures were taken in Windau (now Ventspils), in 1898 and 1900, suggesting that the family may have moved to Windau in the late 1890's.
 The two cities are about 80 miles apart.

-According to Alex Mallat ("Manuscrit de la mer Egée"), the Datnowskys lived mainly in Libau (Liepaja) but also in Riga and in Windau between the end of the 19th century and the begining of the 20th.
+According to Alex Mallat ("Manuscrit de la mer Egée"), the Datnowskys lived mainly in Libau (Liepaja), but also in Riga and in Windau between the end of the 19th century and the beginning of the 20th.

 Courland Voters Lists 1907 Duma | ||||||